-Complete electronic portfolio (evaluated upon completion of 12 hours and at program completion).
+Complete electronic portfolio (evaluated at midpoint and at program completion).

-Complete a minimum of 33 graduate hours listed on the Plan of Graduate Study with a cumulative GPA of 3.0 or above.
+Complete a minimum of 33 graduate hours listed on the Plan of Graduate Study and maintain a GPA of 3.0 or above throughout the degree program.

 Earn satisfactory scores on all recommendations and dispositional assessments.